YELLOW SPLIT PEA DHALL

 - Sift through the dried dhall to remove stones or blemished pieces.
 Place in a pot.

-- Rinse about 4 times & then fill the pot with water & soak for an hour.
+- Rinse about 4 times & then fill the pot with water & soak for 10 minutes.

 - Thereafter, rinse & add in clean water.
 Place the pot on the stove to & bring dhall to a boil.

 - Add 1 teaspoon turmeric powder to the boiling dhall.